 We also contribute to the way drug repurposing is computed.
-Drug repurposing is a task that requires high computation and memory resources.
+Drug repurposing is a task that requires large computational and memory resources.
 The emerging hardware of Intel Optane Persistent Memory Modules (Optane-PM) communicates via the memory bus, mitigating bottlenecks such as PCI-express lane availability, using the same interface as DRAM.

-While there are other Persistent Memory technologies, Optane-PM being the most mature product on the market is based on 3D-XPoint (3DXP) technology and operates at a cache-line granularity with a latency of around 300ns [8], which is more than an order of magnitude faster than the current state of the art NVMe SSDs, but approximately three times slower than DRAM.
-Additionally, it has high capacity which is 8x larger than the available DRAM - a single DIMM of Optane-PM as the scale of the problem increases [24, 23].
+While there are other Persistent Memory technologies, Optane-PM being the most mature product on the market is based on 3D-XPoint (3DXP) technology and operates at a cache-line granularity with a latency of around 300ns [13], which is more than an order of magnitude faster than the current state of the art NVMe SSDs, but approximately three times slower than DRAM.
+Additionally, it has high capacity which is 8x larger than the available DRAM-a single DIMM of Optane-PM can reach 512GB.
+We note that it is practically necessary to use Optane-PM as the scale of the problem increases [14, 15].

 To the best of our knowledge, in this paper, we show for the first time an application of the emerging Optane-PM for the task of Drug Repurposing.
-We generate a large dataset for the Drug Repurposing problem by extending (both vertically and horizontally) the dataset we have and evaluate two simple aggregation strategies which are implemented and processed on the Optane-PM .
+We generate a large dataset for the Drug Repurposing problem by extending (both vertically and horizontally) the dataset we have and evaluate two simple aggregation strategies which are implemented and processed on the Optane-PM.
 We obtain fast and promising results for the use of Optane-PM to process large datasets in the context of Drug Repurposing.